constrict0r/amanita/docs/source/index.rst

 .. amanita documentation master file, created by sphinx-quickstart on Fri Nov  2 22:28:21

 Amanita
 =======

 Create customizable python projects from a simple package directory layout to a web application.

+This program has ben written and tested on `Debian <https://debian.org>`_.

 Ingredients
 ===========